 - giving students a chance to relax and celebrate after testing is over

-Below is some advice for each of these aspects of test prep from real teachers.
+Below are some tips for each of these aspects of test prep from real teachers.

 Test prep really happens all year long.
-Anytime you are covering standards based skills (which is daily), you are preparing your students for state testing.
+Anytime you are covering standards based skills (like main idea, text features, comparing and contrasting, character traits, etc.), you are preparing your students for state testing.

 Some of the teachers surveyed were adamant about not teaching to the test, while others believed that test-taking strategies should be taught in order for students to be as successful as possible.

-Below, real teachers explain how they prepare for testing season throughout the school year.
+Below, real teachers give tips for preparing for testing season throughout the school year.